 Kouzes and Posner also developed a 360° assessment questionnaire – the Leadership Practices Inventory.
 This tool scores leadership behaviour against the five practices.
-This powerful tool forms an important part of =mc’s Strategic Leadership Programme.
-The course will help you to explore your strengths and weaknesses as a leader, and introduce tools, techniques and approaches to develop and communicate strategy and change.
-View all training programmes.
+This powerful tool forms an important part of =mc’s Strategic Leadership and Transformational Leadership programmes.

-If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our senior learning and development consultants.
+If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our senior learning and development consultants or contact us online.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.